defra-design/accessibility/src/resources/content/how-to-write-accessibility-statement.md

 ### 18. Make sure that the statement is in HTML and is itself accessible

 Our template is written in Markdown and you can convert it to HTML using online services such as [Free Markdown to HTML Converter](https://markdowntohtml.com/).
+Your developers might know what to do with the Markdown.

 ### 19. Make sure that the link to the statement is easy to find